rii-mango/Papaya/README.md

 ```

 ###Usage
 See the [developer guide](http://ric.uthscsa.edu/mango/papaya_devguide.html) for a full list of configurable parameters.
-See the [`tests`](https://github.com/rii-mango/Papaya/tree/master/tests) directory for several example use cases.

 ####Basic usage (loads a blank viewer)
 ```html